hannahblo/Posets_Optimizers/README.md

-# Partially Ranking of Optimizers
+# Partial Rankings of Optimizers - Corresponding R Code

 ## Introduction
 This anonymous repository contains R-code and data sets corresponding to the "Robust Statistical Comparison of Random Variables with Locally Varying Scale of Measurement" article.
 We apply the introduced tests on three examples: BBOB suite, DeepOPS suite, and a benchmarking suite on multi-objective evolutionary algorithms.